Voltage change for Eltek Flatpack2 48/2000 HE R5.3 SW: 3.00 ...

 Guru

-Parts used:
+Parts utilized:

-CH340 driver for Windows:
+Driver for Windows:

 CH34x_Install_Windows_v3_4.zip

-a MCP CAN to SPI module
+A MCP CAN to SPI module.

-CAN - SPI board library, I upload below.
+CAN - SPI board library (attached below).

 Eltek_set_perm_voltage.zip

-install CH34X driver.
+Install the CH34X driver.

 ..